ruvnet/guardrail/README.md

 ## Detailed Overview of the Conditional System

-The conditional system in the OpenAI Data Analysis & Guiderails Script is designed to execute complex analyses with conditions applied to the results.
+The conditional system in the Guiderail's Script is designed to execute complex analyses with conditions applied to the results.
 This system allows for greater control and specificity in handling AI-generated data.

 ### Simple and Advanced Conditions